jrmejiaa/vscode-yangcraft/README.md

 ```

 If this is not the case, I may forgot to add a keyword, so let me know in the issues section of the repository.

+> Why my setup does not look like the photos with those colors?

+The extension does not change the colors of your theme.
+This is just a syntax highlighter extension.
+If you want to have the same colors as in the photos, you should use the awesome Color theme [Tokyo Night](https://marketplace.visualstudio.com/items?itemName=enkia.tokyo-night).
+I added some changes my self, as mentioned in the first question.

 ## Acknowledgement